 Three stories adapted from the work of Edgar Allen Poe.
 A man and his daughter are

 reunited, but the blame for the death of his wife hangs over them, unresolved.
 A derelict challenges the local wine-tasting champion to a competition, but finds the man's attention to his wife worthy of more dramatic action.
 A man dying and in great pain

 agrees to be hypnotized at the moment of death, with unexpected consequences.

 UK: Passed 15 uncut for moderate horror and violence for:

 Tam Lin is a 1970 UK horror by Roddy McDowall.
 With Ava Gardner, Ian McShane and Richard Wattis.

-Version emphasising the horror elements.
+a US Version emphasising the horror elements.
 Multiple versions have been cut by the BBFC.
 Not clear which version is which.
 A newly recut version of this movie has been released in 2013 which was rated PG-13 by the MPAA.
 It seems that this restored

 Tamahine is a 1963 UK comedy by Philip Leacock.
 Starring Nancy Kwan, John Fraser and Dennis Price.